documentationfor yFiles for HTML 3.0.0.3

 Images

 yFiles for HTML can use images to render nodes.
-The ImageNodeStyle uses an SVG <image> element to render the node.
+The ImageNodeStyle class uses an SVG <image> element to render the node.

 Images from different subject areas as node representation.